 The Chia delivers a huge amount of nutrients with very few calories.
 They are loaded with antioxidants as well as filled with fiber.
 They are low in fat, high in calcium and magnesium.

 Much like basil seeds, chia seeds produce a gel-like capsule around the seed when wet.
 Because of this, you should use either soil or hydroponic medium for best results.
 It’s also recommended that you refrain from soaking the seeds and spread them out evenly in the soil or whichever medium you use.

-The germination time for chia seeds is 1 to 2 days and the harvest window is between 10 to 12 days.
+The germination time for chia seeds is around 4 days and the harvest window is between 8 to 12 days.
 Chia microgreens are a great choice for beginners because they have a fast germination rate.

 Clover microgreens are rich in vitamins A, B, C, and K, zinc, magnesium, and protein.
 They are also low in calories so you can eat as much as you like, all while feeding your body healthy nutrients!
 Clover microgreens are also great for regulating bodily functions and reducing the risk of heart disease and diabetes.